WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 your webcam.

 To start, roll the die five times.
-Record the number from each roll on the pen and paper.
+Record the number from each roll using the pen and paper.
 You will end up with a five-digit number.
 We got `52611`.
 Now search on the Diceware list for the five digit number you just created.